Oxford History of the United States: Woodward editorship

 Concerned that his manuscript was amounting to a textbook, Breen left the series in 1985; Fredrickson left with similar concerns in 1987.
 In 1988, the series published McPherson's volume on the Civil War period as Battle Cry of Freedom: The Civil War Era.
-The year before, Sellers submitted to Woodward a partial draft of his Jacksonian America contribution; the draft's style and theoretical bend dissatisfied Woodward, who believed it would not appeal to a lay audience, and in 1990 he rejected the manuscript.
+The year before, Sellers submitted to Woodward a partial draft of his Jacksonian America contribution; the draft's style and theoretical bent dissatisfied Woodward, who believed it would not appeal to a lay audience, and in 1990 he rejected the manuscript.
 Oxford University Press published Sellers's manuscript outside the series as The Market Revolution: Jacksonian America, 1815–1846, and the press contracted Daniel Walker Howe to replace Sellers's contribution.
 Historian James T. Patterson replaced Leuchtenberg as author of the postwar history volume.
 Bruchey submitted his manuscript about economic history, but Woodward decided not to publish it in the series.

 Two more volumes followed under Woodward's editorship.
 Grand Expectations: The United States, 1945–1974, by Patterson, was published in 1996, and Kennedy's Freedom From Fear: The American People in Depression and War, 1929–1945 was published in 1999.